What is EEML?

 A Long-Awaited Opportunity

-This wasn’t my first encounter with EEML.
-Last year, I was determined to attend and even began working on a research paper with a colleague.
-Unfortunately, university commitments forced us to withdraw at the last moment.
+This wasn’t my first attempt at EEML.
+Last year, I was planning to attend and had started working on a research paper with a colleague, but university commitments forced us to withdraw at the last moment.

 Standout Lectures

-The programme featured a series of talks, ranging from deep learning and reinforcement learning theory (including introductions to multi-agent and real-time RL), to applied topics such as computer vision,natural language processing, and medical applications.
-You can get a concise overview here.
+The programme covered deep learning and reinforcement learning theory (including multi-agent and real-time RL), alongside applied topics such as computer vision, natural language processing, and medical applications.
+A full overview is available on the EEML programme page .

 Computer Vision - João Carreira

-An excellent overview of computer vision’s trajectory - from CNNs through Vision Transformers to Perceiver Transformer-based models.
-The Perceiver architecture was particularly interesting: using cross-attention and latent self-attention where data only enters through the cross-attention mechanism, allowing smaller latent array sizes whilst accepting any modality (images, video, audio, point clouds) and overcoming computational bottlenecks in Transformers.
+A clear survey of computer vision’s development: from CNNs through Vision Transformers to Perceiver Transformer-based models.
+The Perceiver architecture was particularly interesting.
+It uses cross-attention and latent self-attention, with data entering only through the cross-attention mechanism.
+This allows smaller latent array sizes whilst accepting any input modality (images, video, audio, point clouds), sidestepping the computational bottlenecks of standard Transformers.

-The language + vision integration was well-covered, though it left me wondering whether we’re sometimes overcomplicating things by forcing language into every vision task.
+The language and vision integration was covered in detail, though it raised a question for me: are we sometimes overcomplicating things by coupling language with every vision task?

 Vision-Language Models - Otilia Stretcu

-A thorough exploration of how vision and language processing are converging, with practical insights into multimodal AI systems.
-The lecture highlighted current trends: integrating language into vision, adopting transformers, and scaling up training data and model size.
+This lecture covered how vision and language processing are converging, with concrete examples of multimodal AI systems.
+The key trends highlighted were integrating language into vision, adopting transformers, and scaling training data and model size.

 Vision-Language Models by Otilia Stretcu at EEML 2025

-This reinforced my earlier thoughts - perhaps we need to put the vision back in vision and learning.
-Efficiency tricks for edge devices might be more valuable than bigger models, especially given economic pressures around speed, size, power, and reliability.
-That’s my take, anyway.
+This reinforced my earlier question.
+Perhaps we need to put the vision back into vision and learning.
+Efficient models for edge deployment may be more valuable than ever-larger ones, given the practical constraints around speed, size, power consumption, and reliability.

 Reasoning with LLMs - Samy Bengio

-A comprehensive review of recent papers exploring reasoning in large language models.
-Samy outlined the current state of the field, highlighting both promising developments and fundamental limitations.
+A survey of recent papers on reasoning in large language models, covering both promising developments and current limitations.

 Samy Bengio at EEML 2025

-His emphasis on the scientific nature of this research - that we need rigorous investigation rather than assumptions - really resonated with me.
-It made me think about the importance of clearly distinguishing between science (understanding what works and why) and engineering (building practical solutions), and investing accordingly based on actual needs rather than hype.
+His emphasis on scientific rigour, that we need careful investigation rather than assumptions, stuck with me.
+It reinforced the importance of distinguishing between science (understanding what works and why) and engineering (building practical solutions), and prioritising investment based on actual needs rather than hype.

 Protein Folding - Alden Hung